dannybarto/MechaCar_Statistical_Analysis/README.md

 # Deliverable 2:
-## Create Visulizations for the TRIp Analysis
+## Create Visulizations for the Trip Analysis
 ### Deliverable 2 Overview:

 The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
 In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
 A summaryt statistics table will be created by utilizing R and it will show the following: